MohamedElAlouani/JOSEF.js/README.md

 # JOSEF.js
 Javascript Open Simulated Exam Files is a free open source application.
 It's an alternative to VCE Exam Simulator.
 This software is a test engine designed specifically for certification exam preparation.
 It allows you to create, edit, and take practice tests in an environment very similar to an actual exam.
-It's using html5 and css3 and It runs on all platformes Windows, Mac, Linux, Android and IOS.
+It runs on all platformes Windows, Mac, Linux, Android and IOS.

 # JOSEF.js Files (.josf files)
 JOSEF.js is using .josf files (.josf stands for Javascript Open Simulated File).